thaynes43/thaynes43.github.io/docs/gpu-passthrough.md

 To rule out the two differences I decided to go without the GPU first.
 It still migrated and wouldn't start, but on the host it migrated to is started.
 Then it migrated back and started again.
 Maybe I'll remove this one from HA for now...

 This reminded me of another VM I tried to switch the BIOS type on after creation.
 I ended up nuking that one, not sure how to get the `EFI Disk` working after the fact.
-MAybe `SeaBIOS` is fine.
+Maybe `SeaBIOS` is fine.

 Somehow the display for VNC was "Portrait (Right)" which I think was my fault from an earlier experiment.
 After much inverted mouse navigation I got it back and shut down to add the GPU.